 Finally, we have implemented a continuous monitoring and review program to ensure that our cybersecurity program is effective and up to date, managed by our Chief Information Security Officer and his team.
 This program includes regular penetration tests, vulnerability assessments and incident response drills, weekly reporting to the CIO and annual reporting to the CEO.
-No cyber incidents and/or data breaches occurred in 2023 and 2022.
+No cyber incidents and/or data breaches occurred in 2024 and 2023.

-Although not required under the Israeli Companies Law, on February 10, 2020, our Board established a cyber committee (the "Cyber Committee").
+Although not mandatory under the provisions of the Israeli Companies Law, our Board established the Cyber Committee as of February 10, 2020.
 The task of the Cyber Committee is to recommend to the Board actions and measures to be taken in connection with the Company's information technology, including, among other things, developing, maintaining and promoting the security of the Company's systems, networks and data, as well as supervising and monitoring the implementations of all such actions and measures.
 The Cyber Committee meets from time to time when necessary.